SEND Information Report for Ormiston Victory Academy

 - Has English as an Additional Language (EAL)

-- Has Sensory or physical problems and continues to make little progress despite the provision of specialist equipment and/or strategies
+- Has Sensory or physical difficulties and continues to make little progress despite the provision of specialist equipment and/or strategies

 - Has communication and/or interaction difficulties and continues to make little or no progress despite the provision of a differentiated curriculum